Ascension Saint Agnes Natural Fertility Care

 Why have I heard that NFP has a 25% failure rate?

-This statistic is based on a 1995 and 2002 survey conducted by the CDC called the National Survey of Family Growth (NSFG).2-3 While the NSFG is a rigorously designed and carefully conducted survey of Americans’ experiences with family planning, it was never a tool designed to look at the actual efficacy of any method of NFP.
+This statistic is based on a 1995 and 2002 survey conducted by the CDC called the National Survey of Family Growth (NSFG).3,4 While the NSFG is a rigorously designed and carefully conducted survey of Americans’ experiences with family planning, it was never a tool designed to look at the actual efficacy of any method of NFP.
 For the survey, women were polled by phone on the method of birth control that was used when they had an unplanned pregnancy.
-86% of the women stated they were using the “calendar,” “rhythm,” or “periodic abstinence” method, which are not considered reliable, scientific forms of NFP (see FAQ 1).
+86% of the women stated they were using the “calendar,” “rhythm,” or “periodic abstinence” method, which are not considered reliable, scientific forms of NFP. (see FAQ 1).

 Also, the survey did not measure if the participants were actually doing NFP correctly.
-Studies in the medical literature that look at the actual efficacy of a prospective method of NFP consistently find that the failure rate may be as low 1-2%.4-9
+Studies in the medical literature that look at the actual efficacy of a prospective method of NFP consistently find that the failure rate may be as low 1-2%.5-10

-Which Method of NFP should I do?
+Which method of NFP should I use?

 Does this mean we have to abstain all the time?